ballerina-attic/module-ballerinax-jira/README.md

 }
 ```

-Now that you have basic knowledge about to how Ballerina Jira endpoint works,
+Now that you have basic knowledge about to how Ballerina JIRA endpoint works,
 use the information in the following sections to perform various operations with the endpoint.

 - [Working with Projects in JIRA](#working-with-projects-in-jira)